-Often, the larger group or organization does not engage in institutional discrimination consciously; for instance, many managers may not realize they're promoting more men over women.
+Often, the larger group or organization does not engage in institutional discrimination consciously but is still rife with casual sexism; for instance, many managers may not realize they're promoting more men over women.
 In other instances, sexism is more overt.
 The #MeToo movement, for example, has shed light on the abuse many women have endured across a wide range of industries.

-Of course, the #MeToo movement is characterized by examples of blatant sexism and sexual harassment.
+What are the different types of sexism?
+Many people identifying hostile, benevolent and ambivalent as the main categories.
+The #MeToo movement is characterized by examples of blatant hostile sexism and sexual harassment.
 Other instances are far more subtle.

-So how can you promote gender equality in your workplace?
+So, how can you promote gender equality in your workplace?
 Well, the good news is that you want to do something about it.
 That's the first step to initiating change.
-Here are five ideas for combating institutionalized discrimination in your workplace
+Here are six ideas for combating institutionalized discrimination in your workplace

 You can't fix it you don't know what's broken.
 Explain to your employees that you're trying to work on issues like everyday sexism in the workplace and want their feedback.